6 Out of 10 Indian Men Admit to Committing Violence Against Their Wives

 - Training for women who are called to church or ministry leadership.

-The Mordecai Project has already begun its first girls’ home in India and Lee needs to raise the money to complete this project.
-Phase One of our plan will assist women and girls in Guatemala, Uganda, Malawi, Nigeria, Peru, Bolivia, Colombia and other cities in India.
+The Mordecai Project has already begun its first girls’ home in India and Lee is working to raise money to complete this project.
+Phase One of the plan is to assist women and girls in Guatemala, Uganda, Malawi, Nigeria, Peru, Bolivia, Colombia and other cities in India.

-Please help support these women by giving to this cause and help to make an impact on their lives.
+Please help support these women and girls by giving to this cause which will stop the abuse and change the circumstances of their lives.

 Nation Crime Records Bureau